taikedz/dockervisor/README.md

 ### Rollback

-Stop the current container if running, and run your stable version.

-	dockervisor stop IMAGENAME
+Run your stable version - this will also stop any currently running version.

 	dockervisor start stable IMAGENAME

 ### Backup and restore